LiskArchive/lisk-sdk/framework/src/controller/README.md

 # Controller

-## Description

-The controller is a parent process, that is responsible for managing every user interaction with each [component](../components/README.md) and [module](../modules/README.md) of the framework.
-E.g. restarting the node, launching a rebuild verification process, etc.

 The controller is responsible for initialization of the infrastructure-level components.
 The controller also initializes each module separately.
 If any module is configured to load as a child process, then it is the controller's responsibility to do so.